Columbia River: Pollution

 The nuclear reactors were decommissioned at the end of the Cold War, and the Hanford site is the focus of one of the world's largest environmental cleanup, managed by the Department of Energy under the oversight of the Washington Department of Ecology and the Environmental Protection Agency.
 Nearby aquifers contain an estimated 270 billion US gallons (1 billion m^{3}) of groundwater contaminated by high-level nuclear waste that has leaked out of Hanford's underground storage tanks.
 As of 2008, 1 million US gallons (3,785 m^{3}) of highly radioactive waste is traveling through groundwater toward the Columbia River.
-This waste is expected to reach the river in 12 to 50 years if cleanup does not proceed on schedule.
+This waste was expected to reach the river within 12 to 50 years if cleanup did not proceed on schedule.

 In addition to concerns about nuclear waste, numerous other pollutants are found in the river.
 These include chemical pesticides, bacteria, arsenic, dioxins, and polychlorinated biphenyls (PCB).

 Studies have also found significant levels of toxins in fish and the waters they inhabit within the basin.
 Accumulation of toxins in fish threatens the survival of fish species, and human consumption of these fish can lead to health problems.
 Water quality is also an important factor in the survival of other wildlife and plants that grow in the Columbia River drainage basin.
 The states, indigenous tribes, and federal government are all engaged in efforts to restore and improve the water, land, and air quality of the Columbia River drainage basin and have committed to work together to accomplish critical ecosystem restoration efforts.
 Several cleanup efforts are underway, including Superfund projects at Portland Harbor, Hanford, and Lake Roosevelt.

 In early 2022, thousands of protestors demonstrated a demand for heightened cleanup efforts within the Hanford Nuclear Site.
 In June 2022, nearly 200 protestors attended the Hanford Journey Event, an educational tour which allowed those concerned about the Hanford Nuclear Site to learn about proposed cleanup efforts.The Hanford Journey Event was co-sponsored by the Yakama Nation.
 Davis Washines, a representative from the Yakama Nation Department of Natural Resources, alluded to "[the Hanford cleanup] has a lot of meaning to us, to our people.
 And not just for us, our personal safety, but to this ground, to the water, because they were here before we were".
 Congress responded in 2022 by increasing the budget for the Hanford clean-up efforts, after thousands of comments were sent to federal authorities to prevent high-level waste storage at Hanford.